-OPSWAT Academy To Launch Onsite Trainings In 2024 Commencing In Dubai
+OPSWAT Academy to Launch Onsite Trainings in 2024 Commencing in Dubai

-Leader in Critical Infrastructure Protection (CIP) cybersecurity trainings to launch live, in-person trainings in 2024 to further enhance CIP cybersecurity skills in the industry.

-Dubai, UAE– OPSWAT, a global leader in cybersecurity solutions for critical environments, announced today that it will be launching OPSWAT Academy Bootcamp, a three-day instructor-led training program starting in April 2024.
+(MENAFN- Procre8) Dubai, UAE December, 2023 – OPSWAT, a global leader in cybersecurity solutions for critical environments, announced today that it will be launching OPSWAT Academy Bootcamp, a three-day instructor-led training program starting in April 2024.

 The OPSWAT Academy Bootcamp is an extension of OPSWAT Academy, an interactive and comprehensive cybersecurity training platform designed to educate and certify cybersecurity professionals responsible for safeguarding critical environments.
 With over 50,000 certified professionals to date, OPSWAT Academy has consistently set the standard for excellence in CIP cybersecurity training.